Greater Washington D.C. Area Hokie One Stop

 Students enrolled in Virginia Tech’s Business Information Technology major with specialization in Cyber Security Management and Analytics (BIT-Cyber) should refer to the program website for a list of resources or contact the program director, Svetlana Filiatreau at email@example.com or (703) 538 – 3764 to set up a phone or virtual appointment.

 New and replacement Hokie Passports are issued out of the Northern Virginia Center Resource Center Library.
-Students can schedule an appointment to get their card Monday through Friday between 11am and 6pm.
-Contact the center directly more information or to schedule an appointment outside of the normal hours at firstname.lastname@example.org or 703-538-8340.
+Students must be currently enrolled and can schedule an appointment to get the student ID card, or they can contact the center directly for more information at firstname.lastname@example.org or 703-538-8340.

 The Graduate School offices in the Washington, D.C., area provide a wide range of support for international students, including immigration-related advising and resources for adapting to life in the United States.
 Because Virginia Tech in the D.C. area is considered a separate campus from Blacksburg, questions related to international students should be addressed to the D.C. area staff using email@example.com, rather than to Cranwell International Center.
 You can also contact us by phone at 703-538-8326.

 The Graduate Student Services Office provides a variety of student services to graduate students located at the greater DC metro area and surrounding campuses.
 We assist students from the admission to graduation with all academic progress needs.
 Services provided include:

 - Processing Graduate School forms: In-State Tuition, Reduced Tuition, Change of Campus, Change of Program, etc.

 - Readmission and leave of absence approval